rdvelazquez/dotfiles/README.md

 `:so ~/.vimrc`
 `:PluginInstall`

-If there are issues with sourcing .vimrc or running `:PluginInstall` you may want to try re-downloading and re-installing vundle (see the vundle github page for instructions)
+If there are issues with sourcing .vimrc or running `:PluginInstall` you may want to try re-downloading and re-installing vundle: `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`